wp-plugins/buddypress-registration-groups-1/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=TYJT5VMV8YMVQ
 Stable tag: trunk

-WordPress/WordPress MU and BuddyPress.
-Allows a new user to select groups to join during the registration process.
+Allows a new BuddyPress user to select groups to join during the registration process.

 == Description ==

-This plugin is built to display BuddyPress groups on the new user registration page in a list where the user can select, via checkbox, which groups they would like to join immediately.
+This plugin is built to display BuddyPress groups on the new user registration page in a list where the user can select, via checkbox, which groups they would like to join upon account activation.
 Only Public groups are shown;
 no Private or Hidden groups will be available.
-The selected group's IDs are stored in the following locations:

-* usermeta table - for WordPress/BuddyPress installations
-* meta field of signups table - for WP3/BuddyPress or WPMU/BuddyPress installations

 == Installation ==